 I’ve always been a slow writer.
-In the 1990s, at my first job as a reporter, I would take hours to finish just a 500-word column that should have taken me an hour or two after sifting through my notes.
-I would return from a school board meeting or a run-of-the-mill press conference and toil over the lead (first sentence of a news story) and every sentence.
-I would rewrite until everything was just right.
+In the 1990s, at my first job as a reporter, I would take hours to finish a 500-word column that should have taken an hour or two after sifting through my notes.
+I would return from a school board meeting or a run-of-the-mill press conference and toil over the lede (first sentence of a news story) and every sentence.
+I would rewrite and rewrite until everything was just right.
 Of course, accuracy is critical in journalism, so I checked, rechecked, and made my quotes perfect.
-Still, my editor pulled me aside one day, and while assuring me I was doing a good job, she said I needed to work more quickly.
-They were paying me by the hour ($5) and wouldn’t be able to afford me if I kept up the tortoise pace.
+Still, my editor pulled me aside one day, and while assuring me I was doing a good job, she said I needed to produce more quickly.
+They were paying me by the hour ($5) and wouldn’t be able to afford me if I kept up this tortoise pace.

 Thankfully, I learned to speed it up.
 After putting in more than a decade in busy newsrooms, I can say I have never been fired for missing a deadline.
 (Admittedly, as I work on this post, I see out of the corner of my eye on the TV, three episodes of Seinfeld have passed in addition to at least half of “Dirty Dancing” so we’re moving in on three hours and I’m only halfway finished.)

 Several years ago, I made the transition from a “Just the facts, ma’am” reporter to a personal essay freelance writer.
 Today, I make my own deadlines – a dream come true for a writer, but with the autonomy comes discipline.
 So I’ve turned to other writers for guidance.